AndreyProvozen/website-blocker/README.md

 - Add pagination, search, and filtering options for the blocked sites list.
 - Implement an edit option for blocked sites
-- Optimize build process and performance with a bundler
 - Improve error messages for invalid inputs